 Do you have thick ear lobes?

 One of our patients said, “Those ear lobes saved my life.”
 After hearing his ear lobes were a red flag for heart disease, he got tested.
 He had more artery disease than 99% of guys his age.
-Now his arteries are getting better.
+Now his arteries (and his ear lobes) are getting better.
 Click the “Reversing Heart Disease” video to hear his story.
 You can see his artery trending report here.

 If you have thick ear lobes or a diagonal crease in your ear lobes, you should consider getting tested to determine what level of risk you carry.

 To find out more about our risk assessment process, click the "I have thick ear lobes" button below.

 Do you have a diagonal crease in your ear lobes?

 Eventually, as people get older, their thick ear lobes can develop a diagonal crease, called “Frank’s crease” or “Frank’s sign (1).”
 By the time Frank’s sign appears, there is an extremely strong association with heart disease, more than just a red flag.
 This study (2) found that 78% of people with Frank’s ear lobe crease had heart disease.
 An autopsy study in Sweden also found a strong association with coronary disease and sudden cardiac death (3).

 If you have a diagonal crease in your ear lobes, you need to get tested.
 This disease kills one out of three people.
 Don’t leave it to chance

 do you know someone with thick ear lobes?

 Do you know someone with a diagonal crease in their ear lobes?